The Girls Next Door: Reception

 The Girls Next Door was an instant hit for E! and quickly had its first season expanded from eight to fifteen episodes.
-The second season premiere was watched by 1.6 million viewers (which set a 3-year record) and then topped itself by having 2.16 million viewers for the third season premiere – the second highest season premiere ever on the E! network.
+The second-season premiere was watched by 1.6 million viewers (which set a 3-year record) and then topped itself by having 2.16 million viewers for the third-season premiere – the second highest season premiere ever on the E! network.

 The initial success of the show was so great that Playboy published a nude pictorial of Madison, Marquardt and Wilkinson on the November 2005 issue.
 This later led to two more pictorials in September 2006 (to celebrate the premiere of the second season) and March 2008 (celebrating them being voted fourth in Playboys annual "Sexiest Celebrities" online poll).

 The final episode starring Madison, Marquardt and Wilkinson was watched by 2.535 million viewers.

 Despite starting with the highest rating season premiere in the series' history, the sixth season saw ratings drop from 2.4 million watching the premiere, to only 960,000 watching the fourth episode only three weeks later.
 Ratings then dropped even further to 919,000 viewers only five weeks after the premiere.

 Home releases

 20th Century Fox Home Entertainment released the first five seasons on DVD in Region 1 between 2006 and 2009.
 These releases have been discontinued and are now out-of-print.

 In March 2011, it was announced that MPI Home Video had acquired the rights to the series.
-They subsequently released season 6 on DVD in July 19, 2011.
+They subsequently released season 6 on DVD on July 19, 2011.
 They also re-released the first five seasons on the same day.

 On November 29, 2011, MPI Home Video released The Girls Next Door: Complete Collection on DVD in Region 1.
 The 17-disc set features all 91 episodes of the series as well as many bonus features.